agroimpacts/nmeo/materials/assignments/nmeo_assn1.md

 - Create median composites of:

-  - The Sentinel-2 NDVI series
+  - The Sentinel-2 EVI series

 - Then finally make some plots: